 Over a span of four decades I have had a career as a photographer.
 I have seldom advertised and rarely have I tried to get work.
 I never made a killing, but I made a living.
 My photographs have served people well enough to gain me a very good reputation.
 The word spread that I could deliver and, at some point, it has all amounted to over 600 CD covers, and many more promotional photographs for musicians, authors, actors, and others in the public eye.
 Showing my clients their beauty has brought me great joy.
 When I get responses like… “OMG!
 OMG!
 OMG!
 OMG!
 OMG!”…it’s not about me.
 It’s about our coming together with what each of us can bring to the creative act.
 I have had a lot of practice guiding people energetically to that safe, open, inspired space, and I know it is an acquired skill which I treasure with great gratitude.
 However, instead of going to my head, it has gone to my heart.
 I love inspiring people to be happy with themselves.
 Anyone can do it, and if I can help, it’s a gift for both of us.
 Continue reading

 The essential tools required to master the art of portrait photography include a myriad of special shooting and lighting tricks of the trade.
+You don’t even need a specialist camera, you can research this iphone photography guide to take the best photos possible with your own iphone.
+As I said, it’s all about shooting angles and the lighting.
 Serious photographers search for and soak up any and all information that will make us better at our craft.
+We’ll even trawl through the most Useful apps for creatives if it means it will even slightly improve our work.
 The most valuable technique, however, is not illustrated in a book, a YouTube video, or taught in even the best photography schools across the country.
 The most useful tool I have acquired photographing 600 CD covers and thousands of musician/actor/author promo photos has not been cross processing, Polaroid transfers, infrared technique, or any Photoshop wizardry.
 The real secret behind a true portrait photographer is the sacred art of seeing.
 Continue reading